taylorelley/f1_fantasy/readme.md

 - **Default Data Support**: Upload data once and reuse it for multiple optimizations
 - **Configuration Memory**: Each user's last team configuration is saved and reloaded on login
 - **Docker Support**: Fully containerized for easy deployment
+- **User Authentication**: Login via Google, Facebook, GitHub or a local account
+- **Administration Panel**: Manage data files, adjust settings and schedule optimisations
+- **Queued & Scheduled Jobs**: Optimisations run in the background and can email results
+- **Statistics Dashboard**: Visualise data and export statistics to Excel

 ## Optimization Process